Niclosamide: Mechanism of action

 Niclosamide inhibits glucose uptake, oxidative phosphorylation, and anaerobic metabolism in the tapeworm.

-Other applications
+Use as a pesticide

-Niclosamide's metabolic effects are relevant to wide ranges of organisms, and accordingly it has been applied as a control measure to organisms other than tapeworms.
-For example, it is an active ingredient in some formulations such as Bayluscide for killing lamprey larvae, as a molluscide, and as a general purpose piscicide in aquaculture.
-Niclosamide has a short half-life in water in field conditions; this makes it valuable in ridding commercial fish ponds of unwanted fish; it loses its activity soon enough to permit re-stocking within a few days of eradicating the previous population.
-Researchers have found that niclosamide is effective in killing invasive zebra mussels in cool waters.
+Niclosamide's metabolic effects are relevant to a wide ranges of organisms, and accordingly it has been applied as a control measure to organisms other than tapeworms.
+For example, it is an active ingredient in some formulations, such as Bayluscide, for killing lamprey larvae, as a molluscide, and as a general-purpose piscicide in aquaculture.
+Niclosamide has a short half-life in water in field conditions; this makes it valuable in ridding commercial fish ponds of unwanted fish; it loses its activity soon enough to permit restocking within a few days of eradicating the previous population.
+Researchers have found that niclosamide is effective in killing invasive zebra mussels in cool freshwater aquatic environments.

-Research

-Niclosamide is being studied in a number of types of cancer.
-Niclosamide along with oxyclozanide, another anti-tapeworm drug, was found in a 2015 study to display "strong in vivo and in vitro activity against methicillin-resistant Staphylococcus aureus (MRSA)".

-Various studies have shown that Niclosamide has the potential to counteract various viral infections, at least in experimental conditions.
-For instance, it has been shown that it impairs the replication of Hepatitis E virus.
-On July 1, 2020, Danish biotech company UNION started a clinical study using niclosamide in the treatment of COVID-19.

-Another study demonstrated the benefit of a combination of Niclosamide and ivermectin against SARS-CoV-2 activity, showing a synergistic profile, suggesting this combination should be further tested in clinical trials.

-There is another study that investigated the use of niclosamide as a treatment for COVID-19, showing effectiveness against virus replication and associated cytopathicity.